homeslicesolutions-zz/backbone-collection-search/README.md

 ## Ajax version
 ### backbone-collection-search-ajax.js
 If a front-end solution doesn't suffice, there is also an ajax support using the `fetch` function and ability to add parameters.
-The mark up will be exactly the same, and it will similarly fire 'search' when the call is finished.
+This is a starter piece to making that server-side search function.
+The mark up on the front-end will be exactly the same, and it will similarly fire 'search' when the call is finished.
 The appended parameters are `keyword` and `attributes[]`

 ```
 GET http://somelibrary.com/api/books?keyword=rowling&attributes[]=author&attributes[]=title